ragnorcap/juici/README.md

 - Inspired by the challenge of overcoming creative blocks
 - OpenAI for providing the API that powers the PRD generation
 - The React community for the tools and libraries that make this possible
+- Supabase for the authentication and database services